Elfiggo/brobdingnagian-detector-phpspec-extension/README.md

 # brobdingnagian-detector-phpspec-extension
-Detect if your class and methods are too big and suggest to extract responsibilities and collaborators
+Detects if your class and methods are too big and suggest to extract responsibilities and collaborators